SCCapstone/PRClub/README.md

 ### Behavioral Tests
 * Located in `cypress/integration/`.
 * To run tests in headless mode, run `npm run cypress`.
-* To run tests interactively in the browser, run `npm run cypress:open` and select a spec file in the GUI that appears.
+* To run tests interactively in the browser, run `npm run cypress:gui` and select a spec file in the GUI that appears.

 ### Unit Tests
 * Located in all `**/__tests__/` subfolders as appropriate.